Ground Rent: Complete Guide to Leaseholder Costs and Rights

 It is vital to distinguish ground rent from other property fees:

-- Ground Rent: A historical, contractual fee paid to the freeholder.
+- Ground rent: A historical, contractual fee paid to the freeholder.
 It requires no services or property maintenance in return.
 The cost is set out within your lease.

-- Service Charges: Varying payments collected to cover the actual costs of maintaining communal areas, building insurance, structural repairs, and onsite services.
+- Service charges: Varying payments collected to cover the actual costs of maintaining communal areas, building insurance, structural repairs, and onsite services.
 The service charge cost can go up or down depending on the budget set by the freeholder/managing agents.

 - Major works: Ground rent isn't offset against future major works that a leaseholder could become liable for under a Section 20 notice.